gugarosa/learnergy/README.md

 ## Support

 We know that we do our best, but it is inevitable to acknowledge that we make mistakes.
 If you ever need to report a bug, report a problem, talk to us, please do so!
-We will be available at our bests at this repository or recogna@fc.unesp.br.
+We will be available at our bests at this repository or mateus.roder@unesp.br and gustavo.rosa@unesp.br.

 ---